 You want to be positioned so you can easily and inconspicuously observe the rest of the place.
 Being at the far end of the bar will usually work.
-This way, you can barely move your head when you hear an exasperated woman say “when the f*ck did I turn 36 and have to deal with this BULLSH*T” to see that she actually looks more like 46, has an enormous silver hibiscus stuck over her ear, and from hairline to cleavage she’s covered in an obscene amount of body glitter.
+This way, you can barely move your head when you hear an exasperated woman say “when the f*ck did I turn 36 and have to deal with this BULLSH*T” to see that she actually looks closer to 50, has an enormous silver hibiscus stuck over her ear, and from hairline to cleavage she’s covered in an obscene amount of body glitter.
 If a train carrying nothing but My Little Ponies and self tanner turned over, that’s what it would look like.

 2. Your wedding ring if you’re married

 There are plenty of us who don’t have our wedding band glued to our finger 24/7.
 Be warned… if you forget it and you head to a place you frequent enough that the waitstaff knows you and your better half, (or if you’re headed somewhere new and you run into someone that you know) … it might look a bit odd that you don’t have it on.
 That, and a guy with a wedding band at the bar by himself might not be the norm, but he’s not a creep out trolling.
 Usually.

 3. Your cell phone, but kept in your pocket.

 Do NOT put it on the bar.
 If a pal is out and texts, so be it.
 Maybe you meet up.
 If your phone is on the bar, you’ll look distracted and/or lonely.
 If you are distracted and/or lonely, might be best to have a quiet night in.

 4. A pocket sized notebook and a reliable pen.